rajeshb/SelfDrivingCar/T1P5-Vehicle-Tracking/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+* I recorded the positions of positive detections in each frame of the video.
+* From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+* I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+* I then assumed each blob corresponded to a vehicle.
+* I constructed bounding boxes to cover the area of each blob detected.
+* Refer to `pipeline` method in `VehicleDetection` class of the of `P5 - Vehicle Detection - Detect Vehicles` python notebook

 ##### Original image
 ![alt text][image4]